← Back to All States

 The Leaderboard Disparity

 When comparing 11 representative cities (10k+ residents) in Rhode Island, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
-Warwick is the strongest performer in this 11 representative cities (10k+ residents) set with a Paw Score Grade of B+, helped by 233 walkable days per year and comparatively strong veterinary access.
+Warwick leads this 11 representative cities (10k+ residents) set, but the lead is relative rather than dominant.
+Its move-fit grade of B+ suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside Rhode Island.
 Valley Falls lands at the bottom with a D-, where sparse vet coverage, climate stress, or housing friction create a visibly weaker dog-ownership outlook.

 The Hidden Pet Tax